telerik/kendo-ui-core/docs-aspnet-mvc/helpers/treelist/how-to/multiple-grid-export.md

 # Export Multiple TreeLists to Excel

-The example below demonstrates how to export two or more Kendo UI TreeLists to the same Excel document when working in ASP.NET MVC applications.
+The following example demonstrates how to export 2 or more Kendo UI TreeLists to the same Excel document when working in ASP.NET MVC applications.

 Each TreeList is exported to a separate Excel sheet.

-For additional information on this topic, refer to [this article](http://docs.telerik.com/kendo-ui/framework/excel/introduction#excel-document-creation).
+For additional information on this topic, refer to the [Excel export overview article](http://docs.telerik.com/kendo-ui/framework/excel/introduction#excel-document-creation).

 To see the example, refer to the Visual Studio project on [multiple TreeList Excel export](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/treelist/multiple-treelist-export).